clancinio/spring-jms/README.md

 You can run this Compose file using the docker-compose up command in the directory where the file is located.

 Go to http://localhost:8161/ to access the console.

+### MessageConverter

+MessageConverter is an interface in Spring Framework that provides a way to convert between Java objects and JMS messages.
+It is used to serialize and deserialize Java objects into JMS messages and vice versa, allowing Java applications to send and receive complex objects over a JMS provider.

+MessageConverter defines two main methods: toMessage() and fromMessage().
+The toMessage() method takes a Java object and converts it into a JMS message, while the fromMessage() method takes a JMS message and converts it into a Java object.

+Spring provides several implementations of the MessageConverter interface, including:

+- SimpleMessageConverter: A simple message converter that supports conversion between JMS TextMessages and Java objects using serialization.
+- MappingJackson2MessageConverter: A message converter that uses the Jackson library to convert Java objects to and from JSON format.
+- MarshallingMessageConverter: A message converter that uses Spring's Marshaller and Unmarshaller interfaces to convert Java objects to and from XML format.
+- BytesMessageConverter: A message converter that converts Java objects to and from JMS BytesMessages.
+MessageConverter is often used in combination with Spring's JmsTemplate and JmsListenerContainerFactory to simplify the sending and receiving of messages over JMS.
+By using a message converter, you can send and receive complex Java objects over JMS without having to deal with low-level JMS APIs.